 What inspired you to become a travel consultant?

-How can travelers get in touch with you?
+How can travelers interested in planning a group trip get in touch with you?